jakobabesser/jakobabesser.github.io/index.md

 excerpt: "About Me..."
 ---

-💼 Starting in September 2025, I will be a **tenure-track professor for "Computational Humanities"** at the [University of Bamberg](https://www.uni-bamberg.de/en/) focussing on applications of audio processing for digital humanities research in the fields of Music Information Retrieval, Soundscape, DCASE, Bioacoustics, and Ecoacoustics.
+💼 Since 2025, I am a **tenure-track professor for "Computational Humanities"** at the [University of Bamberg](https://www.uni-bamberg.de/en/) focussing on applications of audio processing for digital humanities research in the fields of Music Information Retrieval, Soundscape, DCASE, Bioacoustics, and Ecoacoustics.

 💼 I am still affiliated with [Fraunhofer IDMT](https://www.idmt.fraunhofer.de/) as a senior scientist